nilfm/hashcode-template/README.md

 In order to work with this template, the user will need to make some changes to the original repo (which is just a trivial example problem):

 * Implement `compute_score` inside `optimizer/get_score.py`.
-This function should read the file at the given path and output a number, which will be the score of that file.
+This function should read the files at the given paths and output a number, which will be the score of that file.
 * Decide the parameters that you want to randomize and implement `params.json`.
 This file contains two lists, one for `float` variables and one for `int` variables.
 Each variable is a dictionary with the fields `name`, `lower` and `upper` (the bounds of the parameter).
 * Implement `cpp_utils/read_data.hh`.
 This file will contain the necessary data structures to hold the input data (they will be global and accessible from `main.cc` if declared here), as well as the function `read_data`, which initializes these structures.
 * Implement `main.cc`.
 In this file, you should use the data structures from the previous step to reach a solution.
 You should also use the parameters you chose in `params.json` via the map `p`.
 Example: `p["threshold"]`.